Turn your Dream Admit into Reality

 Eligibility Criteria

-• Bachelor’s degree in engineering, math, computer science, or a related technical subject
+• A Bachelor’s degree in engineering, computer science, math, or another technical field

-• A GPA of 3.5 or above is often preferred
+• A GPA of 3.5 or higher is usually preferred

-• GRE scores are usually required (check the current policy).
-The stanford university mem GRE code is 4704
+• GRE scores are typically required (check the latest policy)

 Application Components